2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 • Adoption of Zero-Knowledge Proof Technology

 Zero-knowledge proof (ZKP) technology has shown great potential in various fields of Web3.
-In the RWA space, the application of ZKP can enable asset verification and transactions while ensuring data privacy.
-This is particularly important for on-chain transactions involving sensitive information (e.g., real estate, private credit), enhancing the security and credibility of transactions.
+In the RWA field, the application of ZKP can achieve asset verification and trading while ensuring data privacy.
+This is particularly important for on-chain transactions involving sensitive information (such as real estate, private credit, etc.), enhancing the security and credibility of transactions.

 • Adoption of Modular Blockchains

 Modular blockchain architecture has demonstrated advantages in enhancing network performance and scalability in other Web3 fields.
-In the RWA space, the adoption of modular blockchains can facilitate the flexible combination of different functional modules to meet the diverse needs of asset tokenization.
+In the RWA field, the adoption of modular blockchains can enable flexible combinations of different functional modules to meet the diverse needs of asset tokenization.
 This will promote the standardization and interoperability of RWA, lowering the technical barriers and costs of going on-chain.
-For reference, Plume Network has attracted over 180 RWA-related protocols and over 300,000 user addresses in its testnet, generating hundreds of millions of transactions.
+For reference, Plume Network has attracted over 180 RWA-related protocols and over 300,000 user addresses on its testnet, generating millions of transactions.

 4.3 Reconstruction of Regulatory Framework